RovyVon E200s Angel Eyes Flashlight Review

 It might not be immediately easy to remember which button works for which emitters, but just remember: Using Button 1 puts your finger in a place to cover the side emitters, so that’s not the button to use for the side emitters.

-Also the UI between the two is very similar.
+Also, the user interface between the two is very similar.

 LED and Beam